Critical thinking skills: 7 steps for the workplace

 • Flexibility in updating beliefs based on new information

-Example: During a product development meeting, a team leader actively considers unconventional ideas from junior members, leading to an innovative solution.
+Example: During a product development meeting, a team leader actively considers unconventional ideas from junior team members, resulting in an innovative solution.

 3. Problem-solving